The KF1 Karting Circuit: A Walkthrough

 Getting to the KF1 circuit

 The track is located right next to the Singapore Turf Club in the northern part of the island.
 It’s easy to reach by public transport: alight at Kranji MRT station, then follow the covered walkway leading to the Turf Club to the end, then follow the road to the gate.
-Should you be on the Marina South-bound train, the noise of the go-karts should make other passengers look up from their phones!
+If you’re on the Marina South-bound train, the noise of the go-karts should make other passengers look up from their phones!

 Most of the amenities like the merchandise store, the function rooms and the toilets are on the second level of the pit building.
 Unlike Kartright though there are no food outlets, and the nearest options are back at the MRT station.
 Registration takes place in the store; from our experience, it’s a relatively painless process, aside from the expensive fees, but there are no other charges.
 Helmets of different sizes are provided, as are shower caps for hygiene purposes, but there’s nothing to stop one from using a personal helmet, balaclava or neck restraint (not supplied).
 Covered footwear is the only dress requirement.